stefanocudini/leaflet-layerJSON/README.md

 Simple way for transform any JSON data source in a Leaflet Layer!

-A generic Leaflet Layer that load JSON data in layer in the form of markers with attributes
+A Dynamic Leaflet Layer that load JSON data in layer in the form of markers with attributes

 and minimize remote requests with caching system